Underage Marijuana Use Awareness Campaign

 The MTF survey is given annually to students in eighth, 10th, and 12th grades who self-report their substance use behaviors over various time periods, such as past 30 days, past 12 months, and lifetime.
 The survey also documents students’ perception of harm, disapproval of use, and perceived availability of drugs and has been doing so since 1975.

-The substantial declines from 2020 to 2021 during the onset of the pandemic mark the first substantial change in marijuana prevalence in more than a decade; previous to 2021, marijuana levels had hovered without any systematic trending for about a decade.
-These lower levels have persisted in the following years and did not rebound.
+The substantial declines from 2020 to 2021 during the onset of the pandemic marked the first substantial change in cannabis prevalence in more than a decade; in the ten years previous to 2021, cannabis levels had hovered without any systematic trending.
+These lower levels have persisted in the following years and have not returned to pre-pandemic levels.

-Levels of annual marijuana use today are considerably lower than the historic highs observed in the late 1970s, when more than half of 12th graders had used marijuana in the past 12 months.
-This high point marked the pinnacle of a rise in marijuana use from negligible levels before the 1960s.
+Levels of cannabis use today are considerably lower than the historic highs observed in the late 1970s, when more than half of 12th graders had used cannabis in the past 12 months.
+This high point marked the pinnacle of a rise in cannabis use from negligible levels before the 1960s.

-Daily marijuana use, defined as use on 20 or more occasions in the past 30 days, decreased slightly in 12th and 8th grades and held steady in 10th grade.
-The 2024 levels remained below the 2021 levels, which reflect a sharp drop during the pandemic-era social distancing policies.
+Daily cannabis use, defined as use on 20 or more occasions in the past 30 days, edged upward (although not significantly) in 12th and 10th grades but held steady in 8th grade in 2025.
+In 12th and 10th grades, the 2025 levels remained at about 2021 levels, when they had dropped during thepandemic-era social distancing policies.
 In 8th grade, prevalence has hovered between 0.2% and 2% since first tracked in 1991.

-The prevalence of using marijuana daily for a month or more during one’s lifetime is reported for 12th graders only.
+The prevalence of using cannabis daily for a month or more during one’s lifetime is reported for 12th graders only.
 That prevalence was at 21% when first measured in 1982, declined sharply to just 8% by 1992, and rose back to 19% by 1997.
-This was then followed by a long gradual decline to 12% by 2018 before leveling.
-It stood at 13% in 2024.
+This was then followed by a long gradual decline to 12% by 2018, before leveling.
+It stood at 10% in 2025, a statistically significant decline from the 2024 prevalence of 13.4%.

-Medical Marijuana (Cannabis) Since 2017, the survey has included the question “Have you ever used ‘medical marijuana;’ that is, marijuana you used because a doctor told you to use it?”
-Prevalence has hovered between 1% and 4% in all years in all three grades and has not systematically trended.
+Since 2017, the survey has included the question “Have you ever used ‘medical marijuana;’ that is, marijuana you used because a doctor told you to use it?”
+Prevalence has hovered between 1% and 4% in all years in all grades and has not systematically trended.

 National Institute on Drug Abuse (NIDA): NIDA is a component of the National Institutes of Health, U.S. Department of Health and Human Services.
 NIDA supports most of the world’s research on the health aspects of drug use and addiction.
 The Institute carries out a large variety of programs to inform policy, improve practice, and advance addiction science.
 For more information about NIDA and its programs, visit https://www.nida.nih.gov/.